 Ovulation happens about two weeks before the next expected period, so if your average menstrual cycle is 28 days, you should ovulate around day 14.

-Remember, the “fertile window” is the six days leading up to and including ovulation.
+Remember, if you’re trying to conceive, the “fertile window” is the six days leading up to and including ovulation.
 The three days leading up to and including ovulation are the most fertile.

 Depending on the length of your cycle, your most fertile days vary: